 Abstract: Most developed countries have engaged in a race for global talent, as skilled immigration becomes increasingly imperative in maintaining competitive advantages and galvanizing economic growth through various channels.
-In this paper, I study a novel channel, in which skilled immigrant workers potentially drive growth by improving firms’ access to international venture capital funding.
-With home-country professional networks and cultural familiarity, high-skilled immigrants likely lower investment frictions and coordination costs, and better facilitate cross-border venture capital investments from their origins.
+In this paper, I study a novel firm-level channel, in which skilled immigrant workers potentially drive growth by improving start-ups’ access to international venture capital funding.
 My first empirical approach makes use of the exogenous variation in firms’ access to high-skilled foreign workers as a result of the H-1B lotteries.
-To supplement in terms of external validity, I extend the period of analysis and exploit the heterogeneity in the origins of H-1B workers and venture capital funding received by their U.S. employers using extensive fixed effects.
-Through both approaches, I find empirical evidence that having high-skilled foreign workers from a particular country increases firms’ access to venture capital funding from that country.
-Lastly, I construct a framework to incorporate both the standard labor market and the novel foreign venture capital channels, through which high-skilled immigrants influence natives’ labor market outcomes.
-With a numerical exercise, I find that almost one-third of the displacement effect of high-skilled immigrants can be mitigated by the venture capital mechanism.
+To supplement in terms of external validity, I extend the period of analysis and conduct a panel study using ex-post changes in the start-ups' approved skilled workers.
+In both approaches, I find empirical evidence that having high-skilled foreign workers from a particular country increases firms’ access to venture capital funding from that country.
+Through home-country professional networks, common language, and cultural familiarity, skilled immigrants reduce investment frictions and information gaps and better facilitate cross-border venture capital investments from their origins, especially in the case of young firms or inexperienced venture capitalists.
+Lastly, I construct a framework of firms' hiring decisions to incorporate both the standard labor market and foreign venture capital channels.
+With a numerical exercise, I find that almost one-third of the displacement effect of high-skilled immigrants can be mitigated by the venture capital channel.

 Other Working Papers